Sphereserver/Source/README.md

 ### Windows (Visual Studio)
 * Open the project file `SphereSvr.vcxproj` using Visual Studio
-* On top menu, select the build configuration (Debug/Local/Nightly/Release), platform (x86/x64), and click on `Build > Build Solution` to compile
+* On top menu, select the build configuration (Debug/Nightly/Release) and click on `Build > Build Solution` to compile

 #### Requirements:
 * Windows 10 or later / Windows Server 2016 or later